spotinst/terraform-provider-spotinst/docs/resources/elastigroup_gcp.md

 * `instance_name_prefix` - (Optional) Set an instance name prefix to be used for all launched instances and their boot disk.
 The prefix value should comply with the following limitations:
     * A maximal length of 25 characters.
     * The first character must be a lowercase letter, and all the following characters must be hyphens, lowercase letters, or digits, except the last character, which cannot be a hyphen.
+* `revert_to_preemptible` - (Optional) Setting for revert to preemptible option.
+  * `perform_at` - (Required) Valid values: "always", "never", "timeWindow".
+Required on strategy.revertToPreemptible object.
+* `optimization_windows` - (Optional) Set time window to perform the revert to preemptible.
+Time windows must be at least 120 minutes.
+Format: DayInWeek:HH-DayInWeek:HH.
+Required when strategy.revertToPreemptible.performAt is 'timeWindow'.
 <a id="GPU"></a>
 ## GPU